webplatform/docs/tutorials/JavaScript_for_mobile/Considerations_for_mobile_JavaScript/index.md

 ---
-title: Considerations for mobile JavaScript
+title: 'Considerations for mobile JavaScript'
 notes:
   - 'Needs all content'
 readiness: 'Not Ready'